nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Idle Heartbeat

-If the idle heartbeat period is set, the server will send a status message with to the client when the period has elapsed but it has not received any new messages.
+If the idle heartbeat period is set, the server will send a status message to the client when the period has elapsed but it has not received any new messages.
 This lets the client know that it's still there, but just isn't receiving messages.
 The Java client's `Status` object has a helper method `isHeartbeat()` that can help you identify this specific status message.